nitrain/nitrain/README.md

           verbose=1)
 ```

-You can also fit directly on a `torch.utils.data.DataLoader` :
+You can also fit directly on a `torch.utils.data.DataLoader` and can have
+a validation set as well :

 ```python
 from torchsample import TensorDataset